Fungus-Community-Edition/Fungus-wiki/fungus_docs/save_system.md

 **N.B.
 The Save System is currently in Beta to get feedback from the community.
 There will probably be breaking changes in future updates as we improve the design.**

-The %Fungus Save System provides an easy way to save and load the execution state of Flowcharts in your game.
+The Fungus Save System provides an easy way to save and load the execution state of Flowcharts in your game.

-This [tutorial video](https://www.youtube.com/watch?v=Bd4RDcCc0lE&list=PLiMlyObJfJmUohJ_M2pJhtrNKuNECo2Uk&index=20) shows how you can quickly add saving functionality to a %Fungus game.
+This [tutorial video](https://www.youtube.com/watch?v=Bd4RDcCc0lE&list=PLiMlyObJfJmUohJ_M2pJhtrNKuNECo2Uk&index=20) shows how you can quickly add saving functionality to a Fungus game.

 The save system works by storing a series of Save Points as the player progresses through the game, to build up a Save History.
 A basic Save Menu UI is provided to allow the player to Save, Load, Restart, Rewind and Fast Forward through the Save History.